nosarthur/nosarthur.github.io/_posts/2017-12-09-work-anniversary.md

 * a little bit of golang (web services in particular)
 * a little bit of free energy perturbation

-In particular, git and automated testing provide great help to keep sanity in face of changes.
-Design patterns help to organize and maintain large size of code.
-And AWS alleviates the burden of hardware.
+In particular, git and automated testing help keep sanity in face of changes, design patterns help maintain large size of code, and AWS helps alleviate the burden of hardware.

 Sometimes I also think about how to get better in general.
 For example, I see intellectual capacity to have two components